Mobile Outreach Programs

 Mineral Detective (4th) – This student-centered exploration provides ways for students to observe, research, and share discoveries about minerals.
 Students explore and examine different minerals and study them through drawing, recording observations, and asking questions.
 (4.P.2)

-Junior Forecasters (5th) – This student-centered exploration curriculum will encourage students to make detailed observations about current weather phenomena by understanding cloud types and learning about the functions of various weather equipment.
+Weather Wizards (5th) – This student-centered exploration curriculum will encourage students to make detailed observations about current weather phenomena by understanding cloud types and learning about the functions of various weather equipment.
 (5.E.1)

 Niches and Habitats (5th & 8th) – Students will have a chance to find the connections between different species and the roles they fill in the ecosystem.
 Students will create their own food web and discuss how changes in the environment affect species ability to survive.
 (5.L.2)

-Weather Indicators (7th) – Students will practice critical thinking by using observational skills to determine weather phenomenon by identifying weather patterns based on a set of weather instruments.
+Weather Wizards (7th) – Students will practice critical thinking by using observational skills to determine weather phenomenon by identifying weather patterns based on a set of weather instruments.
 Students will also determine global weather changes influencing air quality through lichen investigation.
 (7.E.1)

 Naturalist Led Outdoor Hikes or Indoor Talks (All Ages) – Your group will meet with one of Grandfather Mountain’s expert naturalists to make careful observations of the natural history of the Southern Appalachian Mountains Topics will vary based on location and season, but could include birding, wildflowers, plants, fungi, and wildlife.